MOZGIII/vagrant-host-path/README.md

     ...
     $ vagrant ssh  # or any other way you connect to the VM

-And after that you cat use the env var within your VM:
+And after that you can use the env var within your VM:

     Welcome to Ubuntu 12.04 LTS (GNU/Linux 3.2.0-23-generic-pae i686)